tomas-fryza/avr-course/Labs/07-uart/README.md

 3. What is the meaning of ASCII control characters `\r`, `\n`, and `\b`?
 What codes are defined for these characters in ASCII table?

-4. Use [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) and modify color and format of transmitted strings according to the following code.
+4. Use [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) and modify color and format of transmitted strings according to the following code.
 Try other formatting styles.

    ```C
    /* Color/formatting sequence always starts by "\033[" and ends by "m" strings.